oracle/odpi/README.md

 [ODPI-C Installation](https://oracle.github.io/odpi/doc/installation.html)
 for detailed instructions.

-A sample Makefile is provided if you wish to build ODPI-C as a shared library.
+A sample Makefile (Makefile.win32 for use with nmake on Windows) is provided if you wish to build ODPI-C as a shared library.
 Otherwise, include the ODPI-C source code in your project.

 Oracle Client libraries are required.
 They are available in the free [Oracle Instant